 When we camp with the scout families, the pack usually provides the Saturday night dinner.
 We have had fun with foil cooking and the standard burger and dogs on a grill.
 But this was a special night.

-It was FoodBuzz’s monthly 24×24, where 24 bloggers are chosen to make a special dinner on one specific night, in this case, last night March 26th, 2011.
-And our special night, an evening under the desert stars, we were going to have a heck of a meal!
+I decided to take over the cooking this weekend and came up with a very gourmet menu.
+And our special night, an evening under the desert stars, we were going to have a heck of a feast!

-First, this was a Cub Scout camping trip, and absolutely no alcohol was allowed.
+Because this was a Cub Scout camping trip, absolutely no alcohol was allowed.
 Even in cooking.
 Scratch the Beef Bourguignon.
 Second, there was a budget.
 The meal couldn’t exceed $5/head.
 Scratch the exotic meats.
 No lamb.
 No venison.

 Third, no pork.
 Some families, for religious reasons, didn’t eat pork.
 Bye-bye pulled pork, and so long bacon.
 YIKES!